Redemption movement: Roger Elvick

 Upon release from prison, Elvick restarted the scheme and resumed holding Redemption seminars.
 In August 2003, he was indicted in Ohio on multiple felony counts.
-During preliminary hearings, Elvick denied his identity and argued that the court had no jurisdiction over him or his straw man.
+During preliminary hearings, Elvick denied his identity and argued that the court had no jurisdiction over him or his strawman.
 The court ruled him mentally unfit to stand trial and committed him to a correctional psychiatric facility.
 There, he was diagnosed with an "unclassified mental disorder" and underwent nine months of treatment before facing trial.
-Elvick eventually pleaded guilty; in April 2005, he was convicted of forgery, extortion and corrupt business activity and sentenced to four years.
+Elvick eventually pled guilty; in April 2005, he was convicted of forgery, extortion and corrupt business activity and sentenced to four years.

 Eldon Warman

 In the late 1990s, several concepts of the movement, as well as sovereign citizen ideology, were introduced into Canada by Eldon Warman, a follower of Elvick who adapted the theories to better suit a Canadian context and promoted through seminars and his Detax Canada website.
 However, he did not use the "redemption" and "A4V" concepts themselves.
 Warman, who died in 2017, was emulated by several other Canadian "gurus" within the so-called "Detaxer" movement.
 Though the Detaxer movement eventually went into decline, it influenced the freeman on the land movement, which made little conceptual innovation but found success through the use of social media, also reframing Detaxer ideas for a more left-leaning audience.
-The freeman of the land movement later expanded to other Commonwealth countries.
+The freeman on the land movement later expanded to other Commonwealth countries.